IuriiP/yii-version-control/README.md

         // Grouping field name.
         // VC is disabled if empty
         'branch' => false,
-        // Version ID field name.
-        // PK used if empty
-        'version' => false,
         // 'Provided' marker field name.
         // VC not using the "with providing" capability if empty 'provide' => false,